Looking for Theses?

 Students writing the thesis: you are required to grant the Carroll College Library perpetual non-exclusive right to reproduce, copy, and distribute your thesis at the time of filing.

-- April 1, 2013 is the deadline for submission of an Honors Thesis to the library.
-However, since April 1st falls on a holiday weekend, the 2013 theses will be considered on time if submitted on Tuesday, April 2nd.
+- May 1, 2016 is the deadline for submission of an Honors Thesis to the library.

 - a scan of the signed Signature page